-Since 2016, the payments provider has long allowed shoppers to borrow from it to make purchases, allowing PayPal to function as an online-only credit card.
+Since 2016, the payments provider has allowed shoppers to borrow from it to make purchases, allowing PayPal to function as an online-only credit card.

 For purchases above £99, however, this interest-free period shoots up to four months; you just need to make minimum repayments.

-What’s the catch?
+So, what’s the catch?
 Well, PayPal Credit has many of the pitfalls that apply to credit cards, plus a few unique concerns.

 We run through PayPal Credit’s pros and cons, and its alternatives.